Batteries Dead? Recycle Instead! Fall 2019

 Please visit the Town of The Blue Mountains website for more information.

 City of Guelph

 The City of Guelph is providing its third curbside battery collection.
 The collection is scheduled to run from September 30 - October 11, 2019.

 Please visit the City of Guelph website for more information.

 The Regional Municipality of Peel includes the City of Brampton, City of Mississauga and the Town of Caledon.

-The next curbside battery collection for the Region of Peel will run from October 15 - 25, 2018.
+The curbside battery collection for the Region of Peel is scheduled to run from October 21 - November 1, 2019.